How to Make Pulled Pork

 - pork butt (Boston Butt) or picnic shoulder

 For sauce: (sauce amounts listed are for about a 4 pound roast, adjust accordingly)

 - 1/2 teaspoon of red pepper flakes

 - 2 tablespoons of roast drippings

-- Prepare a charcoal grill, smoker, or oven that can maintain a temperature between 220-250°F for 12-18 hours.
+- Prepare a charcoal grill, smoker, or oven that can maintain a temperature between 220-250-degrees F for 12-18 hours.
 Light the coals.
 Once coals are lit, place a disposable aluminum pan beneath where the roast will go.
-Pour about ½ inch of water in the pan, and add ⅛ cup of apple cider vinegar to the water.
+Pour about 1/2 inch of water in the pan, and add 1/8 cup of apple cider vinegar to the water.

-- When grill/smoker/oven reaches 220°F, place the roast on your grill fat side up on grate above the aluminum pan.
-Monitor grill thermometer and adjust vents to maintain 220-250°F.
+- When grill/smoker/oven reaches 220-degrees F, place the roast on your grill fat side up on grate above the aluminum pan.
+Monitor grill thermometer and adjust vents to maintain 220-250-degrees F.

-- When internal temperature of the roast reaches 150°F, wrap roast with aluminum foil and continue roasting until internal temperature is 195°F. Remove and allow roast to rest in foil for an hour.
+- When the internal temperature of the roast reaches 150-degrees F, wrap roast with aluminum foil and continue roasting until internal temperature is 195-degrees F. Remove and allow roast to rest in foil for an hour.

 - Unwrap roast and be careful to save drippings.
 Using forks, tongs (or fingers), pull and separate the meat.
 Use scissors for smaller chunks, if you'd like.